-Qualitative Data Collection Methods: Qualitative research methods usually work based on non-quantifiable elements such as the feeling or emotions of the researcher.
+Qualitative data collection methods: Qualitative research methods usually work based on non-quantifiable elements such as the feelings or emotions of the researcher.
 In addition, it doesn’t require any mathematical calculation to collect any numerical data.
-For instance, an example of this method can be an open-ended questionnaire.
+For instance, an example of this method is an open-ended questionnaire.

-Quantitative Data Collection Methods: Quantitative methods use mathematical calculations to deduce useful data and present them in numbers.
-For instance, you can take the questionnaire with close-ended questions.
+Quantitative data collection methods: Quantitative methods use mathematical calculations to deduce useful data and present it in numbers.
+For instance, you can fill out the questionnaire with closed-ended questions.
 It produces figures after mathematical calculation.
-Also, methods of correlation and regression, mean, mode and median.
+Also, methods of correlation and regression, mean, mode, and median.

-Secondary data is the type of data that has already been collected by another person or organization for a different purpose, e.g. reporting or research.
-You can collect these data from magazines, newspapers, books, blogs, journals, etc.
+Secondary data is the type of data that has already been collected by another person or organization for a different purpose, e.g., reporting or research.
+You can collect this data from magazines, newspapers, books, blogs, journals, etc.

-In the Secondary Data collection process, you have all the data available that someone analyses before.
-Compare to primary data collection this is much less expensive and easier to collect.
+In the Secondary Data collection process, you have all the data available that someone has analyzed before.
+Compared to primary data collection, this is much less expensive and easier to collect.
 It may be either published data or unpublished data.